aosabook/500lines/pedometer/chapter.md

 In this chapter, we'll examine a problem that looks straightforward on the surface, and gets tangled very quickly when the real world, and real people, are thrown into it.

+Let's roll up our sleeves, and prepare to untangle.

 # A Basic Pedometer

 The rise of the mobile device brought with it a trend to collect more and more data on our daily lives.
 One type of data many people today collect is the number of steps they've taken over a period of time.
 This data can be used for health tracking, training for sporting events, or, for those of us obsessed with collecting and analyzing data, just for kicks.
 Steps can be counted using a pedometer, which often uses data from a hardware accelerometer as input.